isaacph/rustgl/README.md

     * Short-term and fast-paced information is sent through UDP for speed
     * Old UDP packets are discarded
     * TCP socket is the source of truth for whether you are connected
+* Client-side rollback netcode for catching late packets
+    * When a client receives a packet, it files the packet into the correct tick ID
+    * The client keeps a version of the world multiple ticks backwards so that late packets can be merged with the current world by rerunning previous frames/ticks
 * Simple player identification system
 * Auto attack command closely resembling League of Legends'
 * All user actions will cause changes to the world within 2 game ticks of reaching the server